Southwest Chief: History

 Super Chief arriving in Los Angeles on the last day Santa Fe operated passenger services, April 30, 1971.

 The Chief passing through Morley, Colorado in August 1967.
 Amtrak briefly reestablished service in the Summer 1972, supplementing it with the Super Chief/El Capitan.

 Southwest Limited dome car, 1974.
 Photo by Charles O'Rear.

-The Southwest Chief is the successor to the Super Chief, which was inaugurated in 1936 as the flagship train of the Atchison, Topeka and Santa Fe Railway (ATSF).
+The Southwest Chief is the successor to the Super Chief, which was inaugurated in 1936 as the flagship train of the Atchison, Topeka and Santa Fe Railway (AT&SF).
 For most of its existence, it was "all-Pullman", carrying sleeping cars only.
 The Santa Fe merged the Super Chief with its all-coach counterpart, the El Capitan, in 1958.
 The merged train was known as the Super Chief/El Capitan, but retained the train numbers used by the Super Chief, 17 westbound and 18 eastbound.

 When Amtrak was created, Santa Fe was chosen as one of the railroads to participate in the formation of the new company.
-Initially, ATSF wanted to retain operation of its famous Chiefs.
+Initially, ATSF wanted to retain operation of its famed Chiefs.
 However, any railroad that opted out of Amtrak would have been required to operate all of its passenger routes until at least 1976.
 This led to Santa Fe turning over all the operation of its main passenger services to Amtrak on May 1, 1971.
 Some services such as the San Francisco Chief which ran between Chicago and the Bay Area via Wichita, Amarillo, Belen Cutoff, Barstow and Bakersfield were discontinued by Santa Fe the day before the transfer of the Super Chief/El Capitan operations to Amtrak.
 The prospect of being left alone with the operation of its less successful routes soon led ATSF to definitively cease the services that still remained under its operations, withdrawing completely from the passenger trains business.